-- ★ Integrate the biochemical pathways go for the "Big Picture."
-This will take awhile as you learn each pathway.
-By the end of the course you will have them all memorized/understood, so try to go back, put them all together, and see how they are interconnected. - Ask yourself if it "makes metabolic sense".
-You'll learn why soon enough. - Study HARD for the carbohydrate exam they will appear again and again and again (especially on the boards). - Don't wait until finals to review the "old stuff." - DO NOT FALL BEHIND IN THIS CLASS.
-It is extremely easy to do given the 3 hrs of lecture each day and the fact that Anatomy has just finished.
+Integrate the biochemical pathways - go for the "Big Picture."
+This will take a while as you learn each pathway.
+By the end of the course you will have them all memorized/understood, so try to go back, put them all together, and see how they are interconnected.

+Ask yourself if it "makes metabolic sense".
+You'll learn why soon enough.

+- Study HARD for the carbohydrate exam they will appear again and again (especially on the boards). - Don't wait until finals to review the "old stuff." - DO NOT FALL BEHIND IN THIS CLASS.
 If you stay on top of things you will be able to enjoy more of your free time.
-Many previous MS1's will tell you they procrastinated during this course and wish they put in more effort during MBM.
+Many previous MS1's will tell you they procrastinated during the equivalent course and wish they put in more effort.